Polynomial size linear programs for problems in P: Connections to non-negative rank

 \section{Connections to non-negative rank}

 In this section we reformulate the results in previous sections in terms of non-negative ranks of certain matrices.
 Non-negative rank is a very useful tool that captures the extension complexity of polytopes \cite{Ya91}.
-We use a slightly modified version of non-negative rank to given an alternate characterization of the complexity class $P/\text{poly}$, which is the class of decision problems that can be solved in polynomial time given a polynomial size advice string \cite{book:arora-barak}.
-This characterization potentially opens the door to proving that a given problem does not belong to P/poly by demonstrating high non-negative rank of the associated characteristic matrix.
-We will come back to this discussion again after describing the characterization.
+We will prove a necessary condition for membership testing in a language to be in $\Ppoly$ based on the existence of a certain matrix with polynomially bounded non-negative rank.
+This characterization potentially opens the door to proving that a given problem does not belong to $\Ppoly$ by demonstrating high non-negative rank of the associated matrix.
+Using a slightly stronger definition of non-negative rank we are also able to give a sufficient condition for membership testing in a language to be in $\Ppoly$.

 A matrix $S$ is called non-negative if all its entries are non-negative.
 The non-negative rank of a non-negative matrix $S$, denoted by $\nnegrk(S)$, is the smallest number $r$ such that there exist non-negative matrices $T$ and $U$ such that $T$ has $r$ columns, $U$ has $r$ rows and $S=TU$.
-If we require the left factor $T$ in the above definition to only contain numbers that can be encoded using a number of bits only polynomial in the number of bits required to encode any entry of $S$ then the smallest such $r$ is called the \emph{succinct} non-negative rank of $S$ and is denoted by $\snnegrk(S)$.
+If we require the left factor $T$ in the above definition to only contain numbers that can be encoded using a number of bits only polynomial in the number of bits required to encode any entry of $S$ then the smallest such $r$ is called the \emph{succinct} non-negative rank of $S$.
 To see the usefulness of this apparently asymmetric restriction on the factors, note that when $S$ is the slack matrix of a polytope $Ax\geqslant b$ then such a factorization allows one to describe an extended formulation for the polytope using only the entries of $A,T$ and $b$.
-So if $T$ is required to polynomial in the bit complexity of the entries of $S$ and then one can represent the polytope as the shadow of another polytope that can be encoded using a polynomial number of bits.
+So if $T$ is required to be polynomial in the bit complexity of the entries of $S$ then one can represent the polytope as the shadow of another polytope that can be encoded using a polynomial number of bits.